 On October 28, 2019, the Company was contacted by an attorney representing a former employee, who has alleged being subjected to discrimination and retaliation, on the basis of both gender and having the status of a whistleblower with respect to alleged violations of Company policies reported to Company management and has demanded monetary damages in the amount of \$400,000, along with specified equitable relief.
-The Company believes that the allegations are false and without merit.
-The parties have agreed to meet for mediation on August 31, 2020.
+The Company believes that the allegations are false and without merit but has agreed to meet for mediation with regard to this matter.

-Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2020 and 2019 (Expressed in United States Dollars except share amounts)
+Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2020 and 2019 (Expressed in United States Dollars except share amounts)